codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] dark mode ? "rad" :wink
 - [ ] sponsors' corner
 - [ ] think through that logo thing for all social media (one round logo with picture, one large logo with skyline)

+*Misc:*
+- [ ] Fix the image link in the projects GitHub readmes.
+Seems there is a pb

 *Projects*
 - [ ] *Fine tuning:* Perform the W3C verification on the __Tech doc project + Survey form + Portefolio__